karmaniverous/reducer/README.md

 - _valid_ (possibly based on other values across the state)
 - _visited_ (if a node has ever gained focus)

-Of course, every use case is a unique flower, and is certainly a case for all kinds of reductions we didn't list above.
+Of course, every use case is a unique flower, and there is certainly room for all kinds of reductions we didn't list above.

 The genesis for this project was a complex form built with [Semantic UI React](https://react.semantic-ui.com/) components.
 We needed lots of validation and the Semantic form engine wasn't really up to the task.
-We looked at external for reducer libraries$mdash;notably the very excellent [React Final Form](https://final-form.org/react)&mdash;and were disappointed to discover how they played with third-party components like the Semantic library: you couldn't seem to get away from having to write an adapter component around your components.
+We looked at external form reducer libraries&mdash;notably the very excellent [React Final Form](https://final-form.org/react)&mdash;and were disappointed to discover how they played with third-party components like the Semantic library.
+You couldn't seem to get away from having to write an adapter around your third-party components.

 We wanted a reducer that could interact directly with _any_ component, no adapters required.
 We also recognized that form reduction is just one instance